Symbian9/qmapshack-doc-wiki/AdvTrkFilters.md

 if a neighboring ordinary trackpoint has changed.

 The given track filter converts each subpoint to an ordinary trackpoint.

+### Calculate terrain slope

+(_valid starting with QMS patch version a735e8ee30c8/2017-06-29_)

+Calculate slope of the terrain based on loaded DEM data for the trackpoints of the track under consideration.

+The terrain slope of a track (if assigned with this filter) can be visualized with the help of a graph in the track edit window (select
+`Terrain slope` in one of the listboxes in the `Graphs` tab of the edit window).
+It is also displayed in tooltip windows at trackpoints.

+When saving the track (more precisely the project of the track) into a GPX file, the terrain slope appears in a special trackpoint extension.

+_Attention:_ The _terrain slope_ depends only on the geographical location and the DEM (elevation) data, whereas the _slope_ (also denoted by _slope*_) is calculated from the position and elevation data of a track!

 - - -
 [Prev](AdvTrkGeneral) (General topics) | [Home](Home) | [Manual](DocMain) | [Index](AxAdvIndex) | [Top](#) | (Working with track graphs) [Next](AdvTrkGraphs)